kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 <% end %>
 ```

-Your LoginsController should look like
+Next, let's update our LoginsController to look like this

 ```rb
 class LoginsController < ApplicationController